rancher/k3os/README.md

 ### Remastering ISO

-To remaster the ISO all you need to do is copy /k3os and /boot from the ISO to a new folder.
-Then modify /boot/grub/grub.cfg to add whatever kernel cmdline args for auto-installation.
+To remaster the ISO all you need to do is copy `/k3os` and `/boot` from the ISO to a new folder.
+Then modify `/boot/grub/grub.cfg` to add whatever kernel cmdline args for auto-installation.
 To build a new ISO just use the utility `grub-mkrescue` as follows:

 ```
-# The current working directory must contain /k3os and /boot
+mount -o loop k3os.iso /mnt
+mkdir -p iso/boot/grub
+cp -rf /mnt/k3os iso/
+cp /mnt/k3os/boot/grub/grub.cfg iso/boot/grub/

+# Edit iso/boot/grub/grub.cfg

-grub-mkrescue -o /tmp/k3os.iso . -V K3OS
+grub-mkrescue -o k3os-new.iso iso/ -V K3OS
 ```

 ### Takeover Installation